Croatia Has Some of Europe’s Best Campsites: Here’s Where to Go

 One of the best European campsites is located in Istria.
 Lanterna Premium Camping Resort is located in a Mediterranean setting, surrounded by pine and oak forests.

 There are several other good campsites in Istria, such as Istria Premium Camping Resort, Camp Zelena Laguna, Valkanela and Bi Village Camp near Brijuni National Park.
-There are also two famous naturists (nudist) camps: Solaris Camping Resort and Koversada Naturist Park.
+There are also two famous naturist (nudist) camps: Solaris Camping Resort and Koversada Naturist Park.

 Camping in Kvarner